 Promote Inclusivity in Your Branding

-It’s also important to review your job postings.
+It’s also important to evaluate your job postings.
 Are you using inclusive language?
 Here are important things to consider when writing inclusive job postings:

 - Are you using gender-neutral language?